sunbit/aioclustermanager/README.rst

 K8S:

-Tests will check if there is a k8s context names docker-for-desktop or minikube
+Tests will check if there is a k8s context names docker-desktop or minikube